POSTPONED TO SEPTEMBER-OCTOBER 2021

-Viareggio Carnival is one of the most important and famous Carnival in Italy and this year it celebrates its 144 years.
+Viareggio Carnival is one of the most important and famous Carnival in Italy, first organized in 1873!

 The huge wagons, that have been charming the visitors for years, made famous the papier-mâché artists in the world, who yearly amaze the audience and challenge each other with incredible technical and artistic creations.

-Every parade is composed by a caravan of 13 wagons, 9 dressed up groups and 15 single masks.
-Every wagon is high more than 20 meters and 12 meters wide and more than 250 dressed-up figures dance on the “first class” wagons.
+Every parade is composed of a caravan of 14 wagons, 9 dressed up groups, and 9 single masks.
+Every wagon is high more than 20 meters and 12 meters wide and more than 250 dressed-up figures dance on the “first-class” wagons.

 More than 25 craft enterprises and one thousand people are the creators of the wagons.
 Most of them are sons of art who inherited the secrets and the abilities of the work by their fathers and grandfathers.